Dimencia/LuteBot3/README.md

 Originally forked from https://github.com/MontyLeGueux/Lutebot-2 I had some issues with Git and ended up making a new repo, but this is still mostly his code

+## Usage Instructions
+Download the latest Release from https://github.com/Dimencia/LuteBot3/releases

+Ignore all old instructions; simply change your Mordhau Console keybinding to PageDown (inside the game), and open Settings to turn off Rust Mode (if you're not playing Rust).
+Then select a song, load it, and press + while Mordhau is focused and it should start playing

+Further support is provided at the [Bard's Guild Discord](https://discord.gg/MmWbkJK)

 ![Track Filtering Example](https://github.com/Dimencia/LuteBot3/blob/master/LutebotExample1.PNG)

 ![Guild Library Example](https://github.com/Dimencia/LuteBot3/blob/master/LutebotExample2.PNG)